bencher run CLI Subcommand

 environment variable

-If both are defined, the --testbed
+If both are specified, the --testbed

 option takes precedence over the BENCHER_TESTBED